Samsung Galaxy Note 7

 Samsung suspended sales of the Galaxy Note 7 and announced an informal recall on 2 September 2016, following the discovery of a manufacturing defect in the phones' batteries, which caused some units to generate excessive heat and combust, causing the phone to catch on fire or even explode.
-After a formal U.S. recall was announced on 15 September 2016, Samsung exchanged the affected phones for a new revision which utilized batteries sourced from a different supplier.
-However, after reports emerged of incidents where the replacement phones also caught fire, Samsung recalled the Galaxy Note 7 worldwide on 10 October 2016, and permanently ceased production of the device the next day.
+After a formal U.S. recall was announced on 15 September 2016, Samsung exchanged the affected phones for a new revision that utilized batteries sourced from a different supplier.
+However, after reports emerged of incidents in which replacement phones also caught fire, Samsung recalled the Galaxy Note 7 worldwide on 10 October 2016 and permanently ceased production of the device the next day.
 As a safety precaution, they distributed multi-layer fireproof boxes with packing instructions.
 Due to the recalls, Samsung issued software updates in some markets that were intended to "eliminate their ability to work as mobile devices", including restricting battery capacity and blocking their ability to connect to wireless networks.
-Samsung stated that it intends to recycle reusable silicon and components from the recalled models, and release refurbished models "where applicable".
+Samsung stated that it intended to recycle reusable silicon and components from the recalled models, and release refurbished models "where applicable".

-The recall had a major impact on Samsung's business in the third quarter of 2016, with the company projecting that its operating profits would be down by 33% in comparison to the previous quarter.
+The recall had a major impact on Samsung's business in the third quarter of 2016, with the company projecting that its operating profits would be down 33% compared to the previous quarter.
 Credit Suisse analysts estimated that Samsung would lose at least US$17 billion in revenue from the production and recall of the Galaxy Note 7.
 In July 2017, nine months after the Note 7 recall, Samsung released a refurbished version of the Galaxy Note 7, known as Galaxy Note Fan Edition (marketed as Galaxy Note FE).
 It has a smaller battery of 3200 mAh and is supplied with Android Nougat with Samsung Experience UI, the operating system of the Galaxy S8.
 The successor to the Galaxy Note 7, the Galaxy Note 8, was announced on 23 August 2017 and released almost a month later.